-The City of Ontario has assembled a collaborative stakeholder group, referred to as the Trustees, who provide advisory oversight over the implementation of the TCC grant.
-The Trustees are composed of 18 members.
-Besides the City of Ontario, this includes nine project partners who oversee funded and leveraged projects, seven stakeholder groups that work in the community, and one ex officio delegate from the community (See Appendix 3 for a list of Trustees).
+The City of Ontario has assembled a collaborative stakeholder group, referred to as the Trustees, that provides advisory oversight of TCC grant implementation.
+The Trustees group is composed of 17 members.
+Besides the City of Ontario, the Trustees group includes nine project partners who oversee funded and leveraged projects, six stakeholder groups that work in the community, and one ex officio delegate from the community (See Appendix 3, page 78, for a list of Trustees).
 The ex officio delegate is designated by the Healthy Ontario Neighborhood Council, a less formal, non-membership body of Ontario residents.
-The Trustees hold quarterly meeting that are open-door and provide an opportunity for public comment.
+The Trustees hold quarterly meetings that are open door and provide an opportunity for public comment.